 This Queen-Anne Victorian building holds a long and colorful history – from home, to boarding house, to funeral parlor, to museum.

 Admission: $5 for adults, kids under 12 get in free.

 Please check the web site below for additional information.

 Housed in an impressive former home on Newport’s historic bayfront, the museum’s “exhibits and programming are dedicated to telling the stories of those who share a desire to live and work where sea meets land, and along its rivers and estuaries.”

 Hours: 11am-4pm Thursday through Sunday.

 Admission: $5 for adults, kids 12 and under get in free.

 From town, take a 9-mile scenic drive up the Yachats River Road to visit the historic North Fork of the Yachats River Covered Bridge.
 Seven miles up Yachats River Rd., you will cross a small cement bridge – turn left here onto the N Fork Yachats River Rd – a well-maintained gravel road – for the final two miles.
 (Street cars are fine, but the road will not accommodate RVs).
 Park in the small turn-out before the bridge and walk across.
 The N Fork Yachats Covered Bridge was built in 1938 with a Queenpost truss, one of the few of this type remaining in Oregon.
 It was faithfully restored in 1989, and in 2014.
-Look up the hillside above the bridge for a view of a giant old-growth Hemlock tree.
+Look up the hillside above the bridge for a view of a giant old-growth Spruce tree that is 350 years old.
 If you make this trip in the early morning or evening, watch for elk grazing in pastureland shared by goats, sheep, horses and belted black cattle, affectionately referred to by local children as the oreo cows.

 23 miles N of Yachats